TechforgoodCAST/awesome-techforgood/README.md

 - [Mustard Seed] (http://mustardseedimpact.com/), UK

 ### VC
-- [Fifty Years] (http://www.fifty.vc/), San Francisco, US - an entrepreneur-run early stage VC, funding companies that, if successful, will be both massively profitable and make a serious dent in achieving one of the Sustainable Development Goals.
+- [Fifty Years] (http://www.fifty.vc/), San Francisco, CA - an entrepreneur-run early stage VC, funding companies that, if successful, will be both massively profitable and make a serious dent in achieving one of the Sustainable Development Goals.
 - [NESTA Impact Investments] (https://nestainvestments.org.uk/), UK - investing in ventures with inclusive and scalable innovations run by outstanding entrepreneurs.